worstone/Americommerce4Net/README.md

 Models
 -------------
 Based on the AmeriCommerce v1 API Documentation, Resource classes are here.
+Some classes need to be tested a bit more

 Accessing Store Data
 -------------